-One of the rare women in the neoclassical world, Alexandra Stréliski is hardly a conventional pianist.
-Hailing from a classical background yet free-spirited, she creates music that enthralls listeners, filling their minds with rich, cinematic images.
+One of the rare women in the modern classical world, Alexandra Stréliski is hardly a conventional pianist.
+Hailing from a classical background yet free-spirited, she creates minimalist, emotionally striking music that enthralls listeners, filling their minds with rich, cinematic images.

 “To me,” says Stréliski, “Inscape was an existential crisis.
 A year where everything capsized and I had to go through various interior landscapes — hectic, beautiful and painful at the same time.
 I found myself in a space filled with grey areas that I didn’t know how to escape.
 It was a crucial turning point for me.
 A year of creative evolution during which I reconnected with my deep nature, my essence, my X.”

 INSCAPE is the work of an artist unconcerned with conventions, whose approach of neoclassicism is resolutely current.
 In her attempt to fill a certain emotional emptiness, she follows a creative urge that commits to taking the listener back to a form of lost sincerity.
 “A piano, on its own, is a very vulnerable thing, and I want to share this moment with the listener.”